API-Skeletons/doctrine-orm-graphql/README.md

 [![PHP Version](https://img.shields.io/badge/PHP-8.1%2b-blue)](https://img.shields.io/badge/PHP-8.1%2b-blue)
 [![License](https://poser.pugx.org/api-skeletons/doctrine-orm-graphql/license)](//packagist.org/packages/api-skeletons/doctrine-orm-graphql)

+    GraphQL, with queries so neat,
+    Felt a longing, a database heat.
+    "I'd love," it would sigh,
+    "To be SQL, oh my!
+    With relations and joins, oh so sweet!"

 This library provides a GraphQL driver for Doctrine ORM for use with the [webonyx/graphql-php](https://github.com/webonyx/graphql-php) library.
 It **does not** try to redefine how that excellent library operates.
 Instead, it creates types to be used within the framework that library provides.